yaser2us/dynamo/README.md

 ```

 ## Done 🎉🎉🎉🎉🎉
 We are done. now just run the project.
-We suggest to try below example to kickstart dynamo inside your project.
+We suggest to try <a href="#Quickstart"> Quickstart example </> to kickstart dynamo inside your project.
 Then try to change the dictionary and components one by one to have safe journey.

 ## :star_struck:	How to make existing component ready for *dynamo*
 *dynamo* needs component ready to bind to its rendering engine.
 To do so, *dynamo* inject necessary props *runtime*.
 All props are listed here such as: